lipsia-fmri/lipsia/INSTALL.rst

    make
 where <lipsa_dir> is the directory of the lipsia repository.
 All executables can be found in <lipsa_dir>/bin.
-We recommend adding them to the .bashrc, so that you can start lipsia from anywhere in the terminal.
+We recommend adding them to the .bashrc, so that you can start lipsia from anywhere within the terminal.
 Add this line to ~/.bashrc (for ubuntu, for OSX ~/.bash_profile)

  ::